Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Introduction

-Morever, our proposal allows for a natural decomposition of epistemic uncertainty into components arising due to data sampling, and due to stochasticity in the training procedure.
-This allows us to reason that deep ensembles capture the portion of epistemic uncertainty due to stochastic optimization, which empirically appears to be the majority component, explaining their success.
-Finally, we provide a proof-of-concept experiment showing how data attribution approaches can be leveraged to provide estimates of epistemic uncertainty.
+Our analysis proceeds in three parts.
+Firstly, we provide an asymptotic expansion for MI which links it to the Fisher information and shows how epistemic uncertainty differs from frequentist variance.
+We use this to motivate the construction of a bootstrap estimator which targets the MI.
+Secondly, since the epistemic uncertainty within a deep ensemble arises only due to the randomness in the training procedure, we decompose the bootstrap estimator into components arising due to data sampling and training randomness to facilitate comparison.
+Finally, through empirical studies, we note that deep ensembles capture the portion of epistemic uncertainty due to stochastic optimization, which in turn appears to be the majority component, explaining their success.